About the Slack connectors

 - Review the permissions and click Allow.

-Managing your Slack connection
+Managing your Slack connectors

 - Click Integrations.